 This means that it only takes one bad performance to be booted out of the competition, and sometimes huge clubs such as Real Madrid, Manchester United or Paris Saint Germain have exited the tournament against all the odds.

 That being said, the Champions League has historically always begun with a group stage that allows teams to acquire points over a short round of fixtures (with four teams competing home and away against each other team in every group).
-Although that aspect of the format is something that's all about to change…
+That all changed from the 2024/25 season onwards.

 There has been some controversy about recently announced changes to the structure of the Champions League, as UEFA choose to move away from the tried and tested formula that has made the tournament beloved by fans across the world.

-The 36 teams will be divided into four pots of nine depending on their league position, with Pot 1 having the UCL titleholders and the eight clubs with the best coefficients, and Pots 2-4 will be ordered accordingly depending on coefficient.
+The 36 teams are divided into four pots of nine based on their UEFA coefficient, with Pot 1 holding the reigning UCL titleholders plus the eight clubs with the best coefficients.
+Each team plays one home and one away fixture against teams from each of the four pots.

 While UEFA are unlikely to admit it, these rule changes ultimately boil down to money — more teams means more games, which leads to greater revenue for the organisers and clubs involved.
 Whether the format will be as entertaining as the group stage structure we're all used to is yet to be seen — it's certainly more confusing.